CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 no gaps in test coverage.
 Please make sure of this.

 ## Reporting Defects

-Please listen to "Lecture 5: Defects" before completing this section.

 This is the correct format for defects -